CodingWithMenno/3DGame/README.md

 ## 3D Java Game using OpenGL

 ## Features in game:
-- Een 3d roterend botsing detectie systeem
+- A 3D rotating collision detection system
-- Een animatie systeem
+- An animation system
-- Willekeurig terrein generatie met terrein kleur a.d.h.v. hoogte
+- Random terrain generation with terrain color based on the height
-- Water met reflectie en breking
+- Water with reflection and refraction
-- Schaduwen
+- Shadows
-- Een entiteit systeem
+- An entity system
-- Een particlesysteem
+- A particlesystem
-- Biomes in het terrein (met geluid en particles)
+- Biomes in the terrain (with particles and background sound)
-- Een lichtsysteem
+- A lighting system

 ### Game idea:
 An open world forester/hunting game with a low poly look.